By Nancy · Last updated: July 26, 2026

 Canada IPTV 2026: Market Growth Projections

-Expected Subscriber Growth
+Projected Subscriber Growth

 The number of IPTV subscribers in Canada is projected to rise significantly by 2026.
 Several factors are contributing to this growth, including the increasing popularity of streaming services and the declining cost of internet connectivity.